Mojtaba-NA/backend-assessment/README.md

 this project uses mysql as database and redis as cache. you can either use docker or provide the credentials in the .env file.

+## OpenAPI

+the api is documented using OpenAPI v3. you can find the documentation at `/reference`

 ## Using Docker

 run `docker compose up` to start the containers